AlexWFreitas/BluePrince/1. TODO/continuous/Diary.md

 		- On the geography map, it shows something similar to a Waxing Crescent Moon phase.
 	- Observatory - "The largest planet in the night sky is named after the Paragon of Ash"
 		- This seems to be related to a planet named Veia, there is an angel named Veia in the Chapel and she has a tool related to cleaning.
-- No luck today drafting the Throne Room, I will try to draft the Solarium so I can get rare rooms more easily and then try to draft the Throne Room, meanwhile I am trying to get as many memo room as possible.
+- No luck today drafting the Throne Room, I will try to draft the Solarium so I can get rare rooms more easily and then try to draft the Throne Room, meanwhile I am trying to get as many hidden memos from rank 8 blue rooms as possible.
 - I feel that I won't be able to get the memo room from The Foundation in this save, because it is not in the 8th rank.
 - I got a Key 8 on this run, but my security settings didn't allow me to get a locked door at Rank 8.
 - I want to check what happens when you go from the Tomb into the Precipice without using the Elevator to go down, if the Elevator is already there, or if there is something in the place of the Elevator.
--
+	- Checked on Day 84 run and it resulted in nothing, the elevator isn't there, on both sides if you set it up, but there is no hidden clue or reward.

 Day 82